Applications Due: Feb. 20, 2015 for summer 2015 program. (Deadline is past)

 b. one or two paragraphs about your academic and professional goals, including your plans for the next academic year and your graduation date or anticipated graduation date; and

 c. one paragraph on how you think this scholarship would help you reach these goals – you may choose to indicate which projects you are interested in and why.

 3. Two letters of recommendation.
 One letter should be from someone who supervised you in a work or volunteer position and can describe your suitability for the scholarship program.
 The second letter should be from a college professor and focus on academic achievement.
 Hard copies of letters should be sealed in an envelope, signed across the seal, and sent to the above mailing address.
 If you are mailing your application materials, you may include the sealed letters with your application.
-Electronic versions must originate directly from the recommender's email address and sent to email@example.com.
-Letters of recommendation must be received by February 20, 2015 by 5:00 p.m.
-Pacific Standard Time.
+Electronic versions must originate directly from the recommender's email address and be sent to firstname.lastname@example.org.
+Letters of recommendation must be received by by 5:00 p.m.
+Pacific Standard Time on the deadline date.

 4. Official transcripts showing all college level education.
 Hard copies of official transcripts must be in their original sealed envelopes.
 Transcripts may be mailed directly from the institution, or, if you are mailing your application materials, you may include the sealed transcripts with your application.
 Electronic versions must be emailed directly from the institution or their transcript service to email@example.com.
-All transcripts must be received by February 20, 2015 by 5:00 p.m.
-Pacific Standard Time.
+All transcripts must be received by 5:00 p.m.
+Pacific Standard Time on the deadline date.